-Originally known as Hangzhou Guangji Hospital (meaning “spreading benevolence around the world” or “universal benevolence”), the Second Affiliated Hospital Zhejiang University School of Medicine (SAHZU) was founded in 1869, and was considered the best hospital in the Far East then.
+Originally known as Hangzhou Guangji Hospital (meaning 'spreading benevolence around the world' or 'universal benevolence'), the Second Affiliated Hospital Zhejiang University School of Medicine (SAHZU) was founded in 1869, and was considered the best hospital in the Far East then.
 As the cradle of western medicine in Zhejiang, SAHZU educated a large number of medical talents, and several health care institutions can trace their roots to SAHZU.
 Those doctors and institutions have become the bedrock of clinical medicine in Zhejiang.
 And the hospital itself has been a beacon of the medical science: in 1989, it was recognized by the Ministry of Health as one of the first tertiary care hospitals in China; in 2013, it became one of the first Joint Commission International–accredited academic medical centers in the world.

-Every year, nearly 6 million people come to SAHZU for care, 150, 000 of them have operations at SAHZU.
+Every year, nearly 7 million people come to SAHZU for care, 245,000 of them have operations at SAHZU.

 Learn moreSAHZU was originally a opium rehabilitation center founded by British missionaries.
 After one and half century, it has evolved into one of the strongest hospitals in China.